 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Parryville is worth considering.

-Parryville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Parryville does not have a public transit system used by locals to get to and from work.

 The per capita income in Parryville in 2022 was $28,583, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $114,332 for a family of four.
 However, Parryville contains both very wealthy and poor people as well.